 Extremity CT

-An extremity CT scan uses X-rays to take cross-sectional images of bone architecture and tissue in perimeter body structures such as the hand and joints such as the knee.
-CT imaging is similar to a conventional X-ray, but the images are more detailed and can be combined by a computer to generate 3-D representations that allow our radiologist to view the area of interest from multiple angles.
+An extremity CT scan uses x-rays to create 2D and 3D images of the the extremities such as the hand and joints such as the knee.
+CT imaging is similar to a conventional x-ray, but the images are more detailed and can be combined by a computer to generate 3-D representations that allow our radiologist to view the area of interest from multiple angles.

 Reasons for an Extremity CT Scan